Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Papua New Guinea (PNG) gained independence from Australia in 1975.
 In 1988, miners and landowners on Bougainville Island began guerrilla attacks on a major Australian-owned copper mine, and by 1990, the islanders’ demands for compensation and profit-sharing became a low-grade secessionist war.
-Australia and New Zealand brokered a cease-fire in 1998 and a peace treaty in 2001, which called for elections for a semiautonomous Bougainville government and a referendum on independence in 10 to 15 years.
-To date, no referendum has been held, though parliament approved a new constitution for Bougainville in 2004.
+Australia and New Zealand brokered a cease-fire in 1998 and a peace treaty in 2001, which called for elections for an autonomous Bougainville government (ABG) and a referendum on independence in 10 to 15 years.
+The first election for an ABG was held in May and June 2005.